 I had become obsessed with the soulmate statue.
 Since moving here two years ago, I studied everything about the legend of the statue.
 The story just spoke to me and my romantic nature.
 It had become such a tourist attraction that people designated a hashtag for it.
 I laughed when I found it, but I followed it religiously.
 I always wondered if the story was just something someone made up to bring more tourists to the area.
 There really wasn’t much that drew people to our city outside of the statue, so I’ve always assumed it was a made-up story to attract visitors.

-As the legend goes this man Marcellus was a known tyrant.
+As the legend goes, this man, Marcellus, was a known tyrant.
 He lorded his wealth over the town and forced the people to do his bidding.
 He was cruel and unforgiving.
 If you failed in his demands, you suffered harsh consequences.
 Many people lost their lands and their livelihoods because of his ruthlessness.
-He amassed many properties and businesses but was never satisfied.
+He amassed many properties and businesses, but was never satisfied.
 People had no choice but to deal with his tyrannical ways.
-One day he was visited by a desperate family that had fallen behind on their house payment.
+One day, a desperate family visited him to beg for a chance to extend their payment schedule on their land.
 They were on the verge of eviction, and they pleaded with him to give them more time.
-The father had fallen ill and was unable to work to provide for his family.
-Being the cruel bastard, he was known to be, he didn’t relent in his course of action as it pertained to their home.
+The father had fallen ill and could not work to provide for his family.
+Being the cruel bastard they knew him to be, he didn’t relent in his course of action as it pertained to their land.
 The woman begged him as she cried for her family.
 When her cries fell on deaf ears, she warned him that there were always consequences to being selfish and cruel.
 She urged him to reconsider his actions, to which he laughed and ordered her to be removed.

-The next day the woman returned with her coven of witches.
+The next day, the woman returned with her coven of witches.
 She offered him one more opportunity to change his ways.
-Warned him that he would be set to have his cruelty turned back on himself.
+Warned him that they would set him to have his cruelty turned back on himself.
 He laughed in her face and told her to go ahead and try.
 The witches left his building and gathered outside.
 In the early morning sun, they formed a circle and put a curse on him.
 The townspeople were all there to witness the curse being placed.

 “Let cruelty, pain and selfish ways